Implementing Promise.all and Promise.race in JavaScript

 });

-We are able to highlight this implementation in an example, first depicting the ‘happy path’, followed by a rejection which is returned due to ‘winning the race’.
+We can highlight this implementation in an example, first depicting the ‘happy path’, followed by a rejection which is returned due to ‘winning the race’.

 race(p1, p2).then(a => console.log(a)); // "foo"